Joan Vass: Fashion

 Joan Vass did not train in fashion design, and was inspired to take up knitting after the actress Cynthia Harris recommended it to her.
 She employed local women to make her original designs up for her in the cottage industry manner.
 Vass explained that her intention was to enable older women to support themselves through their own skills, and that her workers chose their own times, some working full-time and others fitting in the work as and when they could, such as while on the bus to their other employment.
 Her first merchandise was knitted hats and scarves, followed by sweaters, and a couple years later in 1977, she launched her own label.
 Following an introduction to Geraldine Stutz, the president of Henri Bendel, Vass's knitwear became more widely known and was seen on magazine covers modeled by the likes of Farrah Fawcett and Candice Bergen.
 She was awarded a Coty Award in 1979 for "contribution to the international status of American fashion".
-Other awards Vass received were the Prince Machiavelli Prix de Cachet award in 1980 and the Smithsonian Institute's Extraordinary Women in Fashion award in 1978.
+Other awards Vass received were the Prince Machiavelli Prix de Cachet award in 1980 and the Smithsonian Institution's Extraordinary Women in Fashion award in 1978.

 As she became more successful, Vass signed up with a South Carolina wholesale manufacturer Signal Apparel, which allowed her to sell her clothes in 400 stores across America, making multi-million pound sales.
 In addition to unique sweaters marketed as "O.O.K." (one of a kind), some of her most successful designs were a top based upon Marlon Brando's singlet in A Streetcar Named Desire and a James Bond inspired watch cap called the 007.
 She insisted on producing garments in classic styles and repeated designs, and regularly reissued designs rather than offering them solely for one season.
 Her work used natural fibers such as wool and cotton, and was known for being unstructured, quirky, and being constructed with selvages.